Research

 State repression, or the threat of violence by the state, is used in many countries by unpopular regimes to force citizens to act against their preferences.
 It is often assumed that repression is effective in shaping citizen behavior; however, there is enormous heterogeneity in how citizens respond both across countries and across individuals.
 I argue that repression is most effective against the poor, and that this effect is driven by both psychological and physical vulnerability.
 I test my theory using data from the case of Zimbabwe and two empirical strategies at the constituency and individual level that draw on random variation in economic scarcity and exposure to repressive violence.
 My results show that repression is more effective in shaping the behavior of citizens living in a state of economic scarcity.
 This suggests a new channel by which underdevelopment may be linked to authoritarian, non-responsive institutions.

 The limits of deliberation: A field experiment on criminal justice preferences in Mexico.
 With Hannah Baron, Omar Garcia-Ponce, and Thomas Zeitzoff.
 Funded by the National Science Foundation.
+Under review.

 Abstract